ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 - **Hybrid mapset:** A mapset which contains difficulties of multiple game-modes.
 - **Marathon:** A mapset which does not require a full spread of difficulties.
 - **Mapset host:** A user who uploads and manages a mapset.
-- **Guest difficulty:** A difficulty added to a mapset which is not created by a mapset host.
+- **Guest difficulty:** A difficulty added to a mapset which is not created by its mapset host.
 - **Collaborative difficulty:** A single difficulty mapped by more than one mapper.
+Also referred to as "collab".

 ### Timing